July 16, 2025, 8:48 am | Read time: 2 minutes

 3. Not Removing Old Straw

 To protect strawberries from moisture, dirt, and rot, many hobby gardeners use straw.
-This helps avoid direct contact with the ground.
+This helps avoid direct soil contact.
 After the last harvest, the straw should be removed and disposed of, as it may contain spores.
 Reusing it would be a mistake.

 4. Incorrect Harvesting Technique

 Summer is harvest time.
-Those who grow different varieties—especially everbearing ones—can enjoy garden strawberries from May to October.
+Those who grow different varieties–especially everbearing varieties–can enjoy strawberries from the garden from May to October.
 The correct harvesting technique is crucial.
-Simply pulling the fruit is incorrect.
-It’s better to cleanly cut the strawberry with a knife to avoid damaging the plant too much.
+It’s wrong to simply pull on the fruit.
+It’s better to cleanly cut the strawberry with a knife.
+This way, the plant is not too severely damaged.